sagold/json-schema-library/README.md

 > will hopefully expand over time.

 Instead of small memory footprint or high performance, this package focuses on exposing utilities for browser and node environments.
+Furthermore, current validation and retrieval functions perform a lazy check, which is required for form evaluation in i.e. json editors.

+`npm i json-schema-library`.

 This package is tested on node v6.9.1.

 ## Overview